Connectivity

 By Linda Winkler

-for the detailed background information.
-In summary, MREN's AS 22335 aggregates the BGP sessions of all MREN participants and presenting them as a unified set of advertisements to Abilene.
-This model is the standard one for GigaPOps followed by other regional Abilene connections.
+In summary, MREN's AS 22335 aggregates the BGP sessions of all MREN participants and presenting them as a unified set of advertisements to the Internet2 network.
+This model is the standard one for GigaPOps followed by other regional Internet2 connections.
+National Lambda Rail connections are implemented selectively by special arrangements with individual organizations.

-In addition, MREN's AS 22335 is tightly coupled to the StarLight (http://www.startap.net/starlight) international exchange service.
+In addition, MREN's AS 22335 is tightly coupled to the StarLight (http://www.startap.net/starlight) international exchange service, with which it peers.
 Appropriate StarLight routes are advertised by MREN, and vice versa.
-MREN members that already have a peering with Starlight (AS 10764) are being asked to transition that peering over to MREN (AS 22335) at 710 North Lake Shore Drive.
+Multiple other national, state-wide, and regional peerings, including with federal agency networks are vailable through this facility.

 How to Establish a New Peering with MREN's AS 22335